 Will the fringe benefits rate be applied to additional compensation?Yes.
 All additional compensation must be processed through payroll where the fringe benefits rate will be applied.

-Sponsored ProgramsAwards effective on or after July 1, 2016, should use the new fringe benefits rates effective for FY 2017 and FY 2018.
-After FY 2018, fringe benefits rates are anticipated to change annually.
+Sponsored ProgramsAwards effective on or after July 1, 2018, should use the new fringe benefits rates effective for FY 2019.

 Fringe benefits are a direct cost to a sponsored project.
 Prior to July 1, 2016, estimated rates were provided but actual fringe benefits were billed to the sponsored project at the time the costs were incurred based on the salary, selected benefit packages, and other variables selected by the individual employee.